 Dance Mogul: In what ways are you currently helping the community with dance?

 Khamari: I’m not currently active in the dance community of Boston as I wish to be.
-I used to dedicate time for Slaps and I to go out to community center’s like The Boys & Girls Club to reach out to the youth through showcasing and teaching dance to them.
+I used to dedicate time for Slaps and me to go out to community center’s like The Boys & Girls Club to reach out to the youth through showcasing and teaching dance to them.
 I am hoping to start a program catered to helping two to three kids from my junior team in Boston experience how rigorous the dance world in California is.
-Actually, this past summer my mom and I invited two of my family members who are the newest director’s of my youth team, SBNG to California for two months to train.
+Actually, this past summer my mom and I invited two of my family members who are the newest directors of my youth team, SBNG to California for two months to train.
 I got my two kids to be a part of the Academy of Villains junior team, Young Skull Club.
-I knew joining YSC that my kids would grow in a way that they never thought they could.
+I knew to join YSC that my kids would grow in a way that they never thought they could.
 I also made them go take beginner’s ballet classes at Alonzo King’s Lines Ballet.
 It was also a chance for me to physically teach them choreography.